 - The proposed workshop should be designed to explore a collaborative research project that falls within the subject area of ESSE.
 The main purpose of the workshop should be to plan or facilitate grant writing for a larger award, although other activities connected to the development of the project may be involved.

-- Applications should be submitted jointly by two full ESSE members (according to the official membership list submitted in 2019) from two different national associations affiliated with ESSE.
+- Applications should be submitted jointly by two full ESSE members (according to the official membership list submitted to ESSE in November 2020) from two different national associations affiliated with ESSE.

 - Other participants in the proposed workshop may be drawn from the same institutions or associations, but international diversity and collaboration across associations will be one of the criteria for assessing applications.
 Proposals can include postdoctoral and postgraduate researchers.
 Any participants who are not members of their national associations will be expected to join where possible following a successful application.